DEXA language logo

 • Workflow automation — PowerShell, SFTP, CI/CD wiring.

-• Server & infrastructure operations in high-risk environments.
+• Integration-heavy operations in high-risk environments.

 • Modular architecture with long-term maintainability.